pwalser75/angular2-demo/README.md

 - **Widgets** (components): input-component, input-errors, rating
 - **Localization** in EN and DE with JSON files, additional languages can be added easily

-## Setup (Node and NPM)
+## Setup (Node and Angular CLI)
 This project requires Node.js for the build process (download 'latest' from https://nodejs.org).

 Install node module dependencies:
 ```
 npm install
 ```
-Install gulp on your system (run as admin user)
+Install Angular CLI on your system (run as admin user)
 ```
-npm install -g gulp
+npm install -g @angular/cli
 ```

-## Build / Run with Gulp
+## Build / Run
-Build and run local server (accessible on [http://localhost:3000](http://localhost:3000)):
+Build and run local server (accessible on [http://localhost:4200](http://localhost:4200)):
 ```
-gulp
+npm run-script start
 ```
 Build only (target folder: `./build`):
 ```
-gulp build
+npm run-script build
 ```

 ## Build / Bundle with Maven
 The project also contains a **Maven** POM, allowing it to be built using the `maven-frontend-plugin` (which does not require Node or Gulp to be pre-installed on the system).
 This POM can be used as a template for Java/Angular web projects, and bundles the application as a WAR file in the target folder.
 Usage:

-    mvn clean install
+    mvn

 ## Build / Bundle with Gradle
 The project also contains a **Gradle** build descriptor, which (same as the Maven build) bundles the application as a WAR file.
 Usage:

-    gradle build
+    gradle

 ## Notes